Porkmeat/GRCPChat/README.md

 # GRCPChat

 This is a schowcase project for a live and persistent messaging service including both a desktop client, the server and the database.
 Both the client and the server are coded in Java and the DBMS is MySQL.
+All client-server interaction is carried out using the gRPC framework.

 ## Features